California Solar 2026 — NEM 3.0 Explained

 Rate trend Highest IOU in CA

 SDG&E is the highest-rate investor-owned utility in the continental US.
-Every kilowatt-hour you self-consume saves $0.40+.
+Every kilowatt-hour you self-consume saves $0.40 or more.
 Battery storage pays back faster here than almost anywhere in the country.
 See all San Diego County solar options →

 Run your SDG&E savings estimate →